Mern-A-team/MERN-assessment-documentation/README.md

 **Front end**

 The front end REACT segment of the app will be deployed on Netlify.
-Netlify is a popular and extremely easy to use deployment service for front end applications.
-REACT with all its complexity all in all is only a static site upon deployment.
+Netlify is a popular and extremely easy to use deployment service for front end web applications.
+REACT with all of its complexity is only a static site upon deployment.
 This makes Netlify perfect for this purpose.

 **Database**

 MongoDB Atlas is a fully-managed cloud database developed by the same people that build MongoDB.
-Atlas handles all the complexity of deploying, managing, and healing your deployments on the cloud service provider of your choice.
+Atlas handles all the complexity of deploying and managing your deployments on the cloud service.

 ---

-## Data flow diagram

 ## Wireframes

+---

 ## Project Planning